-I live in a country where I am dignified as a minority, not persecuted.
-When millions of Singaporeans come together to sing the National Anthem in my own native language, I could not but feel a sense of pride in me.
+In my country, I am respected as a minority, not persecuted.
+In my own native language, millions of Singaporeans joined together to sing the National Anthem, and I couldn’t help but feel proud of myself.

-When we look at other governments and how they deal with minorities, I am filled with a sense of gratitude for being born and raised here as multiculturalism and multiracialism are not mere rhetoric or political slogans, but are actually the core foundations of our system of governance.
+When we look at other governments and how they deal with minorities, I am filled with gratitude for being born and raised here as multiculturalism and multiracialism are not simply rhetorical or political slogans, but rather the core foundations of our government.

-- As a Singaporean Malay, my race may be a minority in numbers but not in status.
-As Singaporeans, we are all equal, regardless of race, language and religion and there is no pretence in that nor in the policies implemented.
+- Singaporean Malays may be a minority in numbers, but not in status.
+We are all equal as Singaporeans, regardless of race, language, or religion, and there is no pretence to that nor to the policies implemented.

-- I do not need to be pacified into having my community statistics be made available for all military positions but I am incredibly proud when their successes are highlighted and that is enough for me to know that my race has not been denied the opportunity to be in key sensitive positions.
+- While I do not need to be pacified into having my community statistics available for all military positions, I am very proud when their successes are highlighted, which is enough to assure me that I have not been denied the opportunity to hold key sensitive positions because of my race.

-- I ask that Singaporeans not be tempted to think that my race is unreasonable or self-piteous.
-We are not.
-We want to be able to continue contributing towards the progress of Singapore without being accorded any special position or be treated differently.
+- In response, I ask Singaporeans not to think my race is unreasonable or self-pitying.
+That’s not the case.
+Our goal is to contribute to the progress of Singapore without being granted any special position or treated differently.

 The fact is, I don’t need someone who feeds on negativity to represent the community.